Can You Paint Over Wallpaper – How to do it Right

 When Not to Paint Over Wallpaper

-There are circumstance when painting over wallpaper may not be the right solution.
+There are circumstances when painting over a wallpaper may not be the right solution.

 There are different types of wallpaper.
 One of the most common examples is when you are dealing with high-quality or delicate wallpaper.
 This type of paper costs more, but it often has a finish that makes it impervious to water damage and paint adhesion.
-That means if you paint over this kind of material without removing first, your walls will be ruined in no time at all.
+That means if you paint over this material without removing first, your walls will be ruined in no time.

 Why it can be a good idea?

 - Painting over wallpaper will save you time and money.

 - It will save time removing the wallpaper.